cypress-io/circleci-orb/docs/jobs.md

 **`parallel`**

 > Use test balancing using Cypress Dashboard,
 > see https://on.cypress.io/parallelization.
-Requires `record: true`
+Requires `record: true` and
+> only makes sense with CircleCI `parallelism` setting to spin several CI machines.
+> Related options "record" and "group".

 type: boolean